mspass-team/mspass/docs/source/user_manual/memory_management.rst

   def ator_by_Ptime(d):
     """
-    Smaller helper function needed or alignment by Pime key.
+    Smaller helper function needed for alignment by Ptime key.
     """
     # A more robust version should test for validity - here assume data
     # was preprocessed to be clean